 In 2009, Cherie completed her PhD in Health Behavior at UNC’s Gillings School of Global Public Health.
 Cherie also holds a master’s degree in physical therapy from Duke and a bachelor of arts degree in biology from Wake Forest.
-She is board certified by the American Physical Therapy Association as a geriatric clinical specialist and has worked within many practice settings, including large health systems, senior centers, nursing homes, and retirement communities.
+She has worked as a geriatric physical therapist within many practice settings, including large health systems, senior centers, nursing homes, and retirement communities.

 Since 2012, Dr. Rosemond has served as a consultant to the Orange County Department on Aging.
 In this capacity, she has worked with a team of aging services providers, UNC students, and community members to develop and implement Orange County’s Master Aging Plan.
 Her focus areas include senior housing, transportation, and caregiving.

 In her free time, Cherie loves to dance, bike, and make beauty out of second-hand “stuff.”